denekm/reading-notes/class3.md

 - Helps users track changes in their files

 ## What does git commit -m do
--git commit -m "made changes" is commiting a change and recording what was done
+-git commit -m "" is commiting a change and recording what was done